-- The EMS is defined in regulation 4.
-It includes the responsibilities, practices, processes and resources used to manage the environmental components of an activity. - The AS/NZ Standard ISO 14001:2016 promotes the adoption of a systematic approach to environmental management through implementation of an EMS which centres on environmental leadership commitment and applies four cyclical management elements: plan, do, check and act. - The 'specific measures' described in the EMS should describe the components of the EMS that will define how the activity will be managed and monitored to ensure that the EPOs and EPSs are met. - Clear definition of roles and responsibilities is required to ensure effective and consistent implementation of all the environmental management requirements set out in the EP. - Although many individuals may have assigned tasks under the EP, a specific management representative should have overall responsibility for ensuring that the in-force EP is implemented in an effective and consistent manner.
+- The EMS is defined in regulation 5.
+It includes the responsibilities, practices, processes and resources used to manage the environmental components of an activity. - The AS/NZ Standard ISO 14001:2016 promotes the adoption of a systematic approach to environmental management through implementation of an EMS which centres on environmental leadership commitment and applies four cyclical management elements: plan, do, check and act. - The 'specific measures' described in the EMS should describe the components of the EMS that will define how the activity will be managed and monitored to ensure that the EPOs and EPSs are met. - Clear definition of roles and responsibilities is required to ensure effective and consistent implementation of all the environmental management requirements set out in the EP. - Although many individuals may have assigned tasks under the EP, a specific management representative should have overall responsibility for ensuring that the in-force EP is implemented in an effective and consistent manner. - The EP should describe how role awareness, training and competency will be maintained for the duration of the activity, for all personnel and contractors with responsibilities under the EP.
+Particular

-28 (subregulation 14(10))
+&lt;sup>28 (subregulation 22(16))

-29 (subregulation 14(6))
+&lt;sup>29 (subregulation 22(5))